 5 Recent Innovations of 2018 Welcomed by Schools in India

 A series of technological innovations introduced in the classroom are changing the way maths and science are taught in schools.
 Education has become more interactive, fun and engaging while students explore concepts such as ratio and proportion using animations, and motion capture technology.
-3D printing is another prominent technology that has reinforced collaborative education among students by building real-time objects from digital blueprints.
+3D printing in schools is another prominent technology that has reinforced collaborative education among students by building real-time objects from digital blueprints.
 The imagination of the student is the limit as he or she can print almost anything and test and evaluate their ideas there and then.

 The following are the five innovations introduced in schools in the last five years that have the capability to transform the landscape of education.